RocketSmash9000/IATL/README.md

 I will (eventually) get my game into Steam if it has enough support here.

+## Important
+This project repo has been discontinued as v1.0.0 has been released.
+Feel free to download and play older versions.

 ## Controls
 - Use WASD to move
 - Use Q/E to rotate